digitisingscotland/hm-familygroups/README.md

-This repository holds the supplementary data files for the following paper.
+This repository holds the supplementary data files and source code for the following paper.

 Title: Linking Scottish Vital Event Records Using Family Groups